ESL Questions About Bats

 20. Do you think bats are important to the balance of ecosystems?
 Why or why not?

-See also ESL Questions About Endangered Animals
+See also ESL Questions About Groundhogs

 ESL Reading Activities About Bats